 Getting married, or not getting married, is a very personal decision based on a number of considerations.
 But since marriage is a legal contract between partners that is granted by the state, not all types of marriages are approved.

-In Minnesota and all other states, for instance, you may not marry someone if you have a previous marriage that has not been dissolved -- that is considered bigamy.
-Similarly, there are certain circumstances under which one or both parties may have the marriage annulled (or treated as if it never happened in the eyes of the law), such as the inability to consummate the marriage.
+In Minnesota and all other states, for instance, you may not marry someone if you have a previous marriage that has not been dissolved.
+This is called bigamy.
+Similarly, there are certain circumstances under which one or both parties may have the marriage civilly annulled.
+After a civil annulment, a marriage is treated as if it never happened in the eyes of the law.
+An example of a reason someone might qualify for a civil annulment is an inability to consummate the marriage.

 |Legitimacy of Children

 Note: State laws are constantly changing.
 While we make every effort to keep these pages up-to-date, you may also want to contact a Minnesota family law attorney or conduct your own legal research to verify the state law(s) you are researching.

 In 2013, Minnesota legalized same-sex marriages.
 In 2015, the U.S. Supreme Court also found that state bans on same-sex marriage were unconstitutional.
 The U.S. Supreme Court did so with its decision in a case called Obergefell v.
 Hodges.